-SUBJECT: Summary - Planning Commission and Staff Review of Draft Parks Master Plan
+SUBJECT: Planning Commission Review of Draft Parks Master Plan

-DATE: August 10, 2016
+DATE: September 12, 2016

-On August 2, 2016 as part of a comprehensive plan update workshop meeting the Planning Commission reviewed the draft Parks Master Plan (PMP).
-This memo provides a staff summary of the Planning Commission discussion as well as comments from staff.
-This memo is provided to help facilitate development of final recommendations to City Council regarding the content and specific development proposals within the Plan.
-It is important to emphasize that the majority of the comments are focused on where the PMP data and analysis, findings, and recommendations have a relationship to the ongoing update to the comprehensive plan.
+On August 2, 2016 and August 16, 2016, the Planning Commission reviewed the draft Parks Master Plan (PMP).
+This memo provides a summary of the Planning Commission discussion and is intended to facilitate consistency between the PMP and the comprehensive plan.
+As such, it is important to emphasize that the majority of the comments are focused on where the PMP data and analysis, findings, and recommendations have a relationship to the ongoing update to the comprehensive plan.